atsumoto/atsumoto.github.io/_pages/about.md

 Honors and Awards
 ======
+- Committee Special Award (32/726)<br>The 31st Annual Meeting of the Association of Natural Language Processing (NLP), 2025
 - Young Researcher Encouragement Award (18/406)<br>The 29th Annual Meeting of the Association of Natural Language Processing (NLP), 2023
 - Sponsorship Award (5/386)<br>The 28th Annual Meeting of the Association of Natural Language Processing (NLP), 2022
 - Committee Special Award (16/365)<br>The 28th Annual Meeting of the Association of Natural Language Processing (NLP), 2022